Floadway/concept/README.md

 ## General structure

-Floadway is supposed to be scalable right from the start.
-Scaling can be a pain and time-consuming, therefore it is floadway's goal to automatically do most of the work for you.
+Floodway is supposed to be scalable right from the start.
+Scaling can be a pain and time-consuming, therefore it is Floodway's goal to automatically do most of the work for you.

-Floadway is split up into multiple servers.
+Floodway is split up into multiple servers.

 * Interface Servers
   * Handle connections on the several Interfaces (HTTP,Websockets,GCM,TCP etc.)